Stability conditions and braid group actions on affine $A_n$ quivers: Calabi-Yau -categories from -angulations of surfaces

 Label the vertices on the exterior polygon in the counterclockwise direction $i=0,\cdots p-1$ and label vertices of the interior polygon in the clockwise direction $i=0,\cdots ,q-1$.
-An $N$-diagonal is a path connecting two vertices of interior polygon or exterior polygon.
+An $N$-diagonal is a path connecting two vertices of the interior polygon or the exterior polygon.
 There are three types of path with restrictions: \begin{itemize} \item[Type 1] A path connecting a vertex $i$ of the external polygon and a vertex $j$ of the interior polygon in $P_{d_{p}^{N},d_{q}^{N}}$.
 In addition, $i$ is congruent to $j$ modulo $N-2$. \item[Type 2] A path from the vertex $i$ to the vertex $i+(N-2)k+1$ of the exterior polygon for $k\geq 0$ \item[Type 3] A path from the vertex $i$ to the vertex $i+(N-2)k+1$ of the interior polygon for $k\geq 0$. \end{itemize} \begin{defi} An $N$-angulation $\Delta$ of $P_{d_{p}^{N},d_{q}^{N}}$ is a maximal set of non-crossing $N-2$ diagonals that divides the marked annulus into $N$-gons. \end{defi}

 The number of $(N-2)$ diagonals of any $N$-angulation of $P_{d_{p}^{N},d_{q}^{N}}$ is exactly $p+q$ and there is at least one $N-2$-diagonal connecting a vertex of the exterior polygon and a vertex of the interior polygon.
 The foliation of $\phi$ gives rise to a horizontal strip decomposition of the annulus.
-For a saddle-free differential $\phi\in \mathrm{Quad}(N,n)$, by taking one generic trajectory from each horizontal strip in the decomposition of $\mathbb{P}^1$ by $\phi$, we have an $N$-angulation $\Delta_{\phi}$ of $P_{d_{p}^{N},d_{q}^{N}}$.
+For a saddle-free differential $\phi\in \mathrm{Quad}(N,n)$, by taking one generic trajectory from each horizontal strip in the decomposition of by $\phi$, we have an $N$-angulation $\Delta_{\phi}$ of $P_{d_{p}^{N},d_{q}^{N}}$.
 An example of an $N$-angulation is shown in figure 4.

 We define a colored quiver $Q_{\Delta}$ with $p+q$ vertices associated to an $N$-angulation $\Delta$ of $P_{d_{p}^{N},d_{q}^{N}}$ \cite{Tor12}.
 The vertices of the quiver correspond to the $N-2$-diagonals.
 There is an arrow between $i$ and $j$ if the $N-2$-diagonals bound a common $N$-gon.
 The colour of the arrow $(c)$ is the number of edges forming the segment of the boundary of the $N$-gon which lies between $i$ and $j$, counterclockwise from $i$.
 See figure 5 for an example.
-If $\alpha$ is an $N-2$-diagonal, we denote by $v_{\alpha}$ the corresponding vertex in $Q_{\Delta}$.